 We understand that dive gear is heavy and the Jetty is long.
 You may wish to consider bringing a trolley with you to transport your dive gear.
-If you don’t have a trolley of your own, you can hire them from The Dive Shed prior to your arrival at the Jetty.
+If you don’t have a trolley of your own, you can hire them from the Interpretive Centre.
 Alternatively, book a Dive with Dive Busselton Jetty with all gear included ready and waiting for you at the end of the Jetty.

 3. Busselton Jetty Train Policy for Divers